PLP-WebTechnologies/july-2025-javascript-events-and-basic-interactivity-Edgar-Del/README.md

 ---

-## 📋✅ Part 3: Form Validation with JavaScript
+## Part 3: Form Validation with JavaScript

 Forms are essential to the web—and validating them properly is key to good user experience.
-You’ll build a form with multiple input fields (name, email, password, etc.) and write JavaScript to validate each field when the user submits or types.
+You'll build a form with multiple input fields (name, email, password, etc.) and write JavaScript to validate each field when the user submits or types.

 **Goal:** Prevent incorrect form submissions by writing custom validation logic using conditions and regular expressions.
 Show user-friendly error messages and success feedback.